CarlaMiquelBlasco/Lab4/dat250-expass4.md

 ## 1. Technical Problems Encountered and Resolutions

-The step where I got most stuck was **inspecting the tables and diagrams**.
-Initially, I tried accessing the database via `localhost:8082/h2-console`, but I couldn't get the page to load or the H2 console to work correctly.
+The step where I got most stuck was **inspecting the tables and diagrams of the database**.
+Initially, I tried accessing the database via `localhost:8082`, but I couldn't get the page to load or the H2 console to work correctly.

 Finally, I decided to use **IntelliJ IDEA's database visualization tool**, and this worked perfectly (see point 3 for more details).

-Additionally, I encountered two test failures:
+Additionally, I encountered two test failures that I had to resolve:
 - **Test 1**: `assertEquals(address.getOwners(), Set.of(customer));`
 - **Test 2**: `assertEquals(bank.getOwnedCards(), Set.of(firstCard, secondCard));`